kokolina1888/sr-list/sr-list/README.md

 ### Current project version does not cover
 - Set auth rules to write in Firebase Database
 - Full Error handling /on each action in the app/
+- User can remove products from the recipe, when entering recipe data
 - User can edit own recipes
 - User can delete own recipes
 - User can increase/decrease number of times the recipe has been added to shopping list